Commonwealth Equity Services LLC Has $6.15 Million Stake in Darden Restaurants, Inc. (NYSE:DRI)

-Commonwealth Equity Services LLC increased its stake in shares of Darden Restaurants, Inc. (NYSE:DRI) by 14.9% during the second quarter, according to the company in its most recent filing with the SEC.
-The fund owned 42,122 shares of the restaurant operator’s stock after acquiring an additional 5,468 shares during the period.
-Commonwealth Equity Services LLC’s holdings in Darden Restaurants were worth $6,149,000 as of its most recent filing with the SEC.
+Commonwealth Equity Services LLC boosted its holdings in shares of Darden Restaurants, Inc. (NYSE:DRI) by 14.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 42,122 shares of the restaurant operator’s stock after purchasing an additional 5,468 shares during the quarter.
+Commonwealth Equity Services LLC’s holdings in Darden Restaurants were worth $6,149,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently modified their holdings of the company.
-Baird Financial Group Inc. increased its holdings in shares of Darden Restaurants by 4.6% during the 2nd quarter.
-Baird Financial Group Inc. now owns 9,206 shares of the restaurant operator’s stock valued at $1,344,000 after acquiring an additional 402 shares during the last quarter.
-Berman Capital Advisors LLC increased its holdings in shares of Darden Restaurants by 20.0% during the 2nd quarter.
-Berman Capital Advisors LLC now owns 487 shares of the restaurant operator’s stock valued at $71,000 after acquiring an additional 81 shares during the last quarter.
-Mackenzie Financial Corp increased its holdings in shares of Darden Restaurants by 6.8% during the 2nd quarter.
-Mackenzie Financial Corp now owns 31,732 shares of the restaurant operator’s stock valued at $4,633,000 after acquiring an additional 2,030 shares during the last quarter.
-Marco Investment Management LLC increased its holdings in shares of Darden Restaurants by 27.2% during the 2nd quarter.
-Marco Investment Management LLC now owns 8,418 shares of the restaurant operator’s stock valued at $1,229,000 after acquiring an additional 1,800 shares during the last quarter.
-Finally, Deutsche Bank AG increased its holdings in shares of Darden Restaurants by 7.6% during the 2nd quarter.
-Deutsche Bank AG now owns 472,855 shares of the restaurant operator’s stock valued at $69,033,000 after acquiring an additional 33,558 shares during the last quarter.
-87.38% of the stock is currently owned by institutional investors and hedge funds.
+A number of other large investors have also made changes to their positions in DRI.
+O Shaughnessy Asset Management LLC boosted its stake in Darden Restaurants by 65.4% during the 1st quarter.
+O Shaughnessy Asset Management LLC now owns 215 shares of the restaurant operator’s stock valued at $31,000 after purchasing an additional 85 shares during the period.
+E Fund Management Co.
+Ltd. bought a new stake in Darden Restaurants during the 1st quarter valued at approximately $33,000.
+Patriot Financial Group Insurance Agency LLC boosted its stake in Darden Restaurants by 57.7% during the 2nd quarter.
+Patriot Financial Group Insurance Agency LLC now owns 235 shares of the restaurant operator’s stock valued at $34,000 after purchasing an additional 86 shares during the period.
+Certified Advisory Corp bought a new stake in Darden Restaurants during the 1st quarter valued at approximately $36,000.
+Finally, Cowen Prime Advisors LLC bought a new stake in Darden Restaurants during the 2nd quarter valued at approximately $37,000.
+Hedge funds and other institutional investors own 87.38% of the company’s stock.

-Several analysts recently weighed in on DRI shares.
-Credit Suisse Group increased their target price on Darden Restaurants from $175.00 to $180.00 and gave the company an “outperform” rating in a research note on Friday, September 24th.
-BTIG Research restated a “hold” rating on shares of Darden Restaurants in a research note on Sunday, June 27th.
-Robert W. Baird increased their target price on Darden Restaurants from $160.00 to $175.00 and gave the company an “outperform” rating in a research note on Friday, September 24th.
-Truist Securities increased their target price on Darden Restaurants from $167.00 to $180.00 and gave the company a “buy” rating in a research note on Friday, September 24th.
-Finally, Morgan Stanley increased their target price on Darden Restaurants from $167.00 to $171.00 and gave the company an “overweight” rating in a research note on Friday, September 24th.
-Five equities research analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average target price of $167.13.
+In other news, Director William S. Simon sold 6,250 shares of Darden Restaurants stock in a transaction on Monday, September 27th.
+The stock was sold at an average price of $159.94, for a total value of $999,625.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Douglas J. Milanes sold 12,385 shares of Darden Restaurants stock in a transaction on Wednesday, July 7th.
+The shares were sold at an average price of $150.01, for a total value of $1,857,873.85.
+Following the completion of the sale, the senior vice president now directly owns 26,659 shares of the company’s stock, valued at $3,999,116.59.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 148,748 shares of company stock valued at $22,481,444 over the last ninety days.
+Insiders own 0.95% of the company’s stock.

-Darden Restaurants (NYSE:DRI) last posted its earnings results on Wednesday, September 22nd.
-The restaurant operator reported $1.76 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.65 by $0.11.
-The business had revenue of $2.31 billion during the quarter, compared to the consensus estimate of $2.24 billion.
+Darden Restaurants (NYSE:DRI) last released its quarterly earnings results on Wednesday, September 22nd.
+The restaurant operator reported $1.76 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.65 by $0.11.
 Darden Restaurants had a return on equity of 22.25% and a net margin of 8.74%.
-Darden Restaurants’s revenue was up 51.0% on a year-over-year basis.
-During the same quarter last year, the company earned $0.56 EPS.
+The firm had revenue of $2.31 billion during the quarter, compared to analysts’ expectations of $2.24 billion.
+During the same period last year, the firm posted $0.56 EPS.
+The business’s revenue was up 51.0% on a year-over-year basis.
 Equities analysts anticipate that Darden Restaurants, Inc. will post 7.41 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Monday, November 1st.
-Investors of record on Friday, October 8th will be given a dividend of $1.10 per share.
-The ex-dividend date of this dividend is Thursday, October 7th.
-This represents a $4.40 annualized dividend and a dividend yield of 2.86%.
-Darden Restaurants’s dividend payout ratio (DPR) is presently 102.09%.

 Darden Restaurants announced that its board has approved a stock buyback plan on Thursday, September 23rd that permits the company to repurchase $750.00 million in shares.
 This repurchase authorization permits the restaurant operator to purchase up to 3.6% of its shares through open market purchases.
 Shares repurchase plans are often a sign that the company’s board believes its shares are undervalued.